peak-gao/code-notes/React/react-notes-mini-1.md

 # Local State
 - a feature available only to React classes
+- is user-defined, and it should be a plain JavaScript object (literal)
 - state is similar to props, but it is private and fully controlled by the component
+- state contains data specific to this component that may change over time
+- if some value isn’t used for rendering or data flow (for example, a timer ID), you don’t have to put it in the state.
+Such values can be defined as fields on the component instance
 - enqueues changes to the component state and tells React that this component and its children need to be re-rendered with the updated state
+- ***never mutate this.state directly***, as calling setState() afterwards may replace the mutation you made
+    - **Treat this.state as if it were immutable**
+    - **instead use this.setState()** which is used to schedule updates to a component's local state
 - will always lead to a re-render unless shouldComponentUpdate() returns false
 - you access state by `this.state.someProperty`
 - think of setState() as a request rather than an immediate command to update the component